rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BE: It's not going away?
 It's going to stage 1?

-AWB: it's Probably going to stage 1
+AWB: It's Probably going to stage 1

 #### Conclusion/Resolution